 - Auto Defect Cases

-When you hire a Bisnar Chase Personal Injury Attorneys, we begin working on your case immediately.
+When you hire our Irvine wrongful death attorneys, we begin working on your case immediately.
 We will send investigators to the scene and contact the responsible entity immediately.

 We will give you the peace of mind associated with attorneys who make your loss a priority, immediately.
 Our attorneys care about more than a monetary reward, and you will experience their passion for assisting wrongful death victims the moment you call us.